Minimax estimation of smooth densities in Wasserstein distance: Introduction

 \section{Introduction}

-Wasserstein distances are an increasingly common tool in statistics and machine learning.
-Their popularity can be traced back to their empirical success on a wide range of practical problems~\citep[see, e.g.,][for a survey]{PeyCut17} and a line of recent computational advances leading to much faster algorithms~\citep{Cut13,AltWeeRig17}.
+Optimal transport is a fundamental problem in geometry, optimization, and analysis~\citep{Mon81,Kan42,Vil08}, with increasing applications in statistics.
+A great deal of recent work in the machine learning community has shown that optimal transport can be used to develop successful empirical methodologies~\citep[see, e.g.,][for a survey]{PeyCut17} at a relatively low computational cost~\citep{Cut13,AltWeeRig17}.
+This raises the need for a rigorous theoretical understanding of the statistical properties of optimal transport.

-Wasserstein distances are a special case of the problem of {\em optimal transport}, one of the foundational problems of optimization \citep{Mon81,Kan42}, and a very important topic in analysis \citep{Vil08}.
-This problem asks how one can transport mass with distribution $\mu$ to have another distribution $\nu$, with minimal global transport cost.
-This problem also has the probabilistic interpretation, known as the Monge--Kantorovich formulation, of finding a coupling minimizing a cost between random variables $X$ and $Y$ with given marginal distributions.
+The Wasserstein distances are a metric on probability distributions defined using optimal transport.
+A metric is defined by asking how one can transport mass with distribution $\mu$ to have another distribution $\nu$, with minimal global transport cost.
+This problem also has the probabilistic interpretation, known as the Monge--Kantorovich formulation, of finding a joint distribution $\pi$ minimizing a cost for variables $X$ and $Y$ with given marginals.
 The Wasserstein distance emerges as the minimum value of this problem, and creates a natural tool to compare distributions, with $W_p$ corresponding to the $\|\cdot\|^p$ transport cost:

 where the set $\cM(\mu, \nu)$ denotes the set of joint measures with marginals $\mu$ and $\nu$, respectively.
+This definition naturally extends to positive measures $\mu$ and $\nu$ with the same total mass.

 In many modern applications, a Wasserstein distance is used as a loss function in an optimization problem over measures.
 Solving such problems involves optimizing functionals of the form $\nu \mapsto W_p(\nu, \mu)$ where $\mu$ is unknown.
 Given $n$ i.i.d.~samples from $\mu$, much of the statistics literature adopts the plug-in approach and focuses on using the empirical distribution $\hat \mu_n$ to obtain the estimated functional $\nu \mapsto W_p(\nu, \hat \mu_n)$.
 In this case, the rates of convergence are of order $n^{-1/d}$, and the sample size required for a particular precision is exponential in the dimension, a phenomenon known as the {\em curse of dimensionality}.
 Moreover, it is known that this exponential dependence is tight, in the sense that no better estimate is available in general~\citep{SinPoc18}.